MFrob/Evil-Hangman/DESIGN.md

 The ManualViewController is the ViewController of the manual screen.
 On this screen the user will be able to read the manual instructions of the game. <br/>
 <img src="https://github.com/MFrob/Evil-Hangman/blob/master/Pictures/manualView.png" width="200">

+Below is an overview of all the model classes in the game.<br/>